ClimateImpactLab/energy-code-release-2020/2_projection/2_running_projections/readme.md

 ## Running the projections presented in the paper

-In the paper, we include the following set of projections, all of which require running projections separately for electricity and other energy.
-In this section we present the commands needed to run these projections, assuming that you are running them will access to our CIL "sacagawea' servers and are running 30 processes at a time.
+In the paper, we include the following set of projections, all of which require running projections separately for electricity consumption and other fuels consumption impacts.
+In this section we present the commands needed to run these projections, assuming that you are running them with access to our CIL "sacagawea' servers and are running 30 processes at a time.
 All commands are bash commands used in a linux command line.

-### Main model
+### Main econometric specification (Appendix Section C.3)
 In the paper, we include projection results for:
   - SSP3 Point estimate and Delta Method.
   - SSP2 and SSP4 Point estimates